horticultureCoop/docs/legal/bylaws.md

 Section 2.2 – **Share purchase or barter requirement.**   Full and Associate Members shall be required to purchase, or offer barter in exchange for, a share at an issuing price or value determined by the Board of Directors.

-Section 2.3 – **Rights.**   Each member shall be entitled to gainfully take part in projects sourced through the Co-op on terms generally available to members, and to participate in the governance of the Co-op as set forth in these bylaws.
+Section 2.3 – **Rights.**   Each member shall be entitled to gainfully take part in client projects sourced through the Co-op on terms generally available to members, and to participate in the governance of the Co-op as set forth in these bylaws.

 Section 2.4 – **Access to information.**   Members shall be provided adequate and timely information as to the organizational and financial affairs of the Co-op.
 A member shall be provided specific information concerning the affairs of the Co-op upon request that is made in good faith and for a proper purpose, subject to reasonable restrictions prescribed by the Board of Directors.
 To protect the privacy of members any proper request necessitating information from the Co-op&#39;s records of members shall whenever possible be accommodated by means other than direct access to such records.